 Fidelity Data (Implementation Quotient Tracker) will be used for analyzing administrative data obtained from the grantee on fidelity to their program models.

-The number of respondents in the implementation study is not a sample of a larger population but is the approximate number of people who were involved in the development and implementation of the intervention in each site.
-Because the respondents are a finite group, there is no sampling error to worry about and hence no need for a power analysis.
+The number of respondents in the implementation study is the approximate number of people who were involved in the development and implementation of the intervention in each site.
+We propose to engage all such persons (that is, adopt a census approach, rather than a purposeful sample) because we expect implementation experiences to be highly variable in the population and the population is relatively small.

 Several features of the study help to reduce burden on the sites.
 First, the cross-site implementation study includes web-based data collection to help reduce the burden on respondents and make it more convenient for them to respond.
 Whenever possible, data for the implementation study will be collected from existing documentation or administrative data sources in order to reduce burden on the grantee staff.
 State administrative data will also be utilized to examine long-term outcomes of each grantee’s intervention.
 In some cases, some of the same staff, partners, and agencies might respond to the Survey of Organization/System Readiness (which is only administered once) and the Implementation Drivers Web Survey (which will be administered up to six times per grantee), and our decision to include some of the same people in both surveys will be based on the respondents’ particular perspective on or knowledge about the grantee’s intervention or target population.
 For the Grantee Case Study Protocol, we will use existing documentation as much as possible, and only conduct interviews after we have conducted a thorough search and are unable to find relevant materials.
 If requested, we can discuss this issue more during a follow-up phone call with OMB.